UTC

 STARTING POINT

-A complete F01 structural decomposition (PCE, SEG, SVC, AST).
+A complete Concept of Operations structural decomposition (PCE, SEG, SVC, AST).
 No threats anchored to the platform; threat conversations are still generic and detached from the actual platform elements.

 FINISH LINE

-A mission-specific threat catalogue with every AN-THR enumerated and attached via TOE to the structural elements it threatens.
-Threat modeling is contextualized to your platform, not the average platform, ready for F03 (Module 03) to enumerate attack paths.
+A mission-specific enumerated threat set with every AN-THR TOE-anchored to the structural elements it is directed against.
+Threat modeling is contextualized to this platform’s command path, feeding the risk analysis NIS2 requires and ready for Module 03 to enumerate attack paths.

 ▷ MODULE 02 ASSESSMENT